thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** July 27th is the day in 1928 that Tich Freeman becomes the only bowler ever to take 200 first-class wickets before the end of July.
+**<b>📌 Daily Fact:</b>** July 28th is the day in 1955 that the Union Mundial pro Interlingua is founded at the first Interlingua congress in Tours, France.